testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part1.md

 ### Scoring

 Scoring is calculated by the [scoring](https://github.com/testflows/Examples/blob/v2.0/SuperMario/tests/actions/paths.py#L58) function.
 The scoring function defines what "success" means and guides the entire evolutionary state space exploration process.
-We use a hierarchical structure with powers of 10 to create clear priorities: completing a level is worth infinitely more than any position within a level, reaching further right is worth more than doing it faster.
-The formula `level_num × 10⁹ + x_pos × 10³ + (999 - time)` ensures these priorities never conflict—a path that completes level 2 will always score higher than any path still in level 1, regardless of how fast or far the latter progresses.
+We use a hierarchical structure with powers of 10 to create clear priorities: completing a level is worth more than any position within a level, reaching further right is worth more than doing it faster.
+The formula {%katex%}level\_num \times 10^9 + x\_pos \times 10³ + (999 - time){%endkatex%} ensures these priorities never conflict—a path that completes level 2 will always score higher than any path still in level 1, regardless of how fast or far the latter progresses.

 ### Backtracking and splitting